ulrichwohak/ulrichwohak.github.io/_posts/2021-06-11-cs-slow-code.md

 ```

     ##    user  system elapsed
-    ##   1.367   0.012   1.379
+    ##   1.343   0.000   1.343

 Conclusion
 ==========

 This seems like mostly good news.
 Our main code is in the R `did`
-package, and, if you run that, our code delivers of all group-time
+package, and, if you run that, our code delivers estimates of all
-average treatment effects and an event study (in about a second if you
+group-time average treatment effects and an event study (in about a
-use analytical standard errors) and can additionally provide uniform
+second if you use analytical standard errors) and can additionally
-confidence bands if you use the bootstrap (in about two seconds if you
+provide uniform confidence bands if you use the bootstrap (in about two
-use the our multiplier bootstrap procedure with 1000 bootstrap
+seconds if you use our multiplier bootstrap procedure with 1000
-iterations).
+bootstrap iterations).

 References
 ==========